 Grand Valley urges all students to study abroad.

-to take the Oral Proficiency Interview (OPI)
+Oral Proficiency Interview (OPI)

 within the next year.